Hāna, Hawaii

 Hāna is a census-designated place (CDP) in Maui County, Hawaii, United States.
 The population was 1,526 at the 2020 census.
-Hana is located at the eastern end of the island of Maui and is one of the most isolated communities in the state.
-It is reached mainly via the Hāna Highway, a long, winding, 52 mi highway along Maui's northern shore, via boat, and with commercial air service to Hāna airport.
+Hāna is located at the eastern end of the island of Maui and is one of the most isolated communities in the state.
+It is reached mainly via the Hana Highway, a long, winding, 52 mi highway along Maui's northern shore, via boat, and with commercial air service to Hana Airport.

 History

 Like most of Hawaii, Hāna was probably first settled between 500 and 800 AD by Polynesian peoples.

 The first sugarcane plantation in the area was established by George Wilfong in 1849, and by 1883 there were six plantations operating in the area.
 By 1946, however, the last sugarcane plantation had closed, leading plantation workers to move mostly to the west side of Maui.
-That same year saw the opening of the Kaʻuiki Inn, later known as the Hotel Travaasa – Hāna and today as the Hyatt Hāna-Maui Resort, which helped transition the economy towards tourism.
+That same year saw the opening of the Kaʻuiki Inn, later known as the Hotel Travaasa – Hana and today as the Hyatt Hana-Maui Resort, which helped transition the economy towards tourism.

-The winding, famously scenic Hāna Highway was completed in 1926.
+The winding, famously scenic Hana Highway was completed in 1926.
 Originally paved with gravel, it provided the first land vehicle access to the town.
 Hāna's population peaked in the first half of the twentieth century, with a population of about 3,500.

 Geography and climate

 Hāna is located at 20°46′12″N 155°59′39″W (20.770017, −155.994179), directly on the East rift zone of East Maui Volcano (Haleakalā).
-The Hāna Airport offers flights with regular service to the Big Island, Kahului, and Oʻahu.
+The Hana Airport offers flights with regular service to the Big Island, Kahului, and Oʻahu.

 According to the United States Census Bureau, this CDP has a total area of 30.3 km2, of which 27.3 km2 is land and 3.0 km2, 9.77%, is water.

 Near Hāna are natural areas and several swimming holes in the Haleakalā National Park.

 Hāna's climate is hot and wet year round, typical of a tropical rainforest.